KELINGKING SECRET POINT BEACH ON NUSA PENIDA

 What you need to know about Kelingking Secret Point Beach

-On the island of Nusa Penida you can hire a moped and make the journey to Kelingking, which is about 30 minutes from the harbor.
-A restaurant is perched atop the mountain with some pretty extreme views.
+On the island of Nusa Penida, you can hire a moped and make the journey to Kelingking, which is about 30 minutes from the harbor.
+A restaurant is perched on the mountain with some pretty extreme views.

-The safety at Kelingking is non-existent and I actually find it quite comical.
+The safety at Kelingking is reliant on the bamboo railing.
 At many points along the cliff edge, there is no rail whatsoever and the grass just leads you off the edge, down hundreds of feet onto the rocks.
 The lack of safety should give you no false sense of security, be very careful as you walk along the edge enjoying the view.

 The viewpoints at Kelingking Secret Point Beach

 Further down from the restaurant is what could be considered the main viewing point.
 From here you can enjoy the view all the way down to the beach.
 This is the perfect spot to fully grasp the shape of the dinosaur or Kelingking.
 If you look at the picture below you can see the head with the mouth wide open on the left, while the tail seemingly wraps around to the right!